birdbathDWD/PyBathSpectra/README.md

 ### License
 Distributed under the MIT License.
 See `LICENSE` for more information.
 ## Getting started
+Experimental code.
+Flexibility is king (or queen).
+Best to download full *PyBathSpectra* repository to local disk and run all postprocessing analysis inside this directory.

+Exact version numbers of the Python packages used for the development of `pybathspectra` functionality are listed in `setup.py`.
+Other versions, especially much newer versions, can cause many compatibility issues, particularly due to many changes in `NumPy` and `pandas` between different versions.
+Therefore, it may be best to create a virtual environment with the exact versions of Python packages listed in 'setup.py' and then run the PyBathSpectra postprocessing analysis in this environment.
 ### Installation
+`pybathspectra` package can be installed manually after downloading *PyBathSpectra* repository by executing `python setup.py install`, but to preserve flexibility and avoid (some) compatibility issues, it is best to run postprocessing with desired settings directly in downloaded repository structure, i.e., without prior installation of Python package.
 ## Usage
 Use this space to show useful examples of how a project can be used.
 Additional screenshots, code examples and demos work well in this space.
 You may also link to more resources.
 ## Citing the code